senacor/Tutorials-Microservices/README.md

 ### Stage 11 - HATEOAS (REST application architecture constraint)

-*Disclaimer: This stage is not implemented in code yet (you will not find a branch for this but you can do it on your own).*

 #### Goal
-You understand the concept of HATEOAS (Hypermedia as the Engine of Application State) and adapt your service accordingly.
+You understand the concept of HATEOAS (Hypermedia as the Engine of Application State) and adapt your services accordingly.

 #### Tasks

 1. Follow the [spring tutorial on HATEOAS](https://spring.io/guides/gs/rest-hateoas/) to adapt your rest endpoint according to the pattern.
+2. For data-transfer-objects (DTOs) it is recommended to add a request and a response object for every resource.
-2. Think about the design of your endpoints with respect to the HATEOAS pattern.
+3. Think about the design of your endpoints with respect to the HATEOAS pattern.
+4. Extend the customer service, add another endpoint that should serve the address of the customer.
+Think about how to depict this in the service path and in the Customer and CustomerAddress response links.

+Note: You can turn off the HAL link-representation in this stage, see hints for details.
+The Hypertext Application Language (HAL) standard will be explained in the next stage.

+### Stage 12 - HAL (Hypertext Application Language)

+*Disclaimer: This stage is not implemented in code yet (you will not find a branch for this but you can do it on your own).*

+####
+You understand how HAL and HATEOAS work together and how HAL can help you to design RESTful APIs in a standardized way.

+####

+1. Take a look at the [HAL overview](http://stateless.co/hal_specification.html), you can also take a look at the [official standard's draft](https://tools.ietf.org/html/draft-kelly-json-hal-08).
+2. Adapt the HATEOAS representation of your services to be HAL (draft-)standard compliant.

+Hint: It might help to take a look at the ```Resources<>``` vs. ```Resource<>``` section in the [HATEOAS documentation](https://docs.spring.io/spring-hateoas/docs/current/reference/html/#_code_resource_t_code_vs_code_resources_t_code).

 <!--
 ### Stage XX (optional) - Messaging and Event Sourcing